 While the use of MAT may depend on the particular rehab facility, inpatient treatment centers are likely the best course of action for treating a fentanyl addiction.

-Inpatient treatment centers will likely have access to medications, and can also provide 24 hour, around the clock care.
-By careful monitoring and observation, inpatient treatment centers strive to give people the best possible chance for managing addiction.
+Inpatient treatment centers will likely have access to medications, and can also provide 24 hours, around the clock care.
+By careful monitoring and observation, inpatient treatment centers strive to give people the best possible chance of managing addiction.

 MAT will likely not be effective if it’s not combined with behavioral therapy.

 Behavioral therapies are likely to be offered at inpatient treatment centers and may include support groups, one on one counseling, and other more intensive behavioral treatment options.